brett-olsen/C64-Bridge-Project/README.md

 ```
 <br>

-On the PI Zero, enable and start the service, check for errors as you do this
+On the Pi Zero, enable and start the service, check for errors as you do this
 ```
 sudo systemctl daemon-reload
 sudo systemctl enable --now usb-gadget-hid.service